 Chasing The Storm

-In the centenary of the birth of George Mackay Brown in 1921, the GMB Fellowship and BBC Radio Orkney have launched a joint project to trace as many copies as possible of the writer’s first collection, The Storm and other poems published in 1954.
-The radio station plans to broadcast a special programme in the autumn, as close as possible to the centenary of GMB’s birth.
-As well as learning where copies have found homes – in Orkney, Scotland, the UK, the world! – we would be glad if owners were willing to share any stories they have of the books.
+In the centenary of the birth of George Mackay Brown in 1921, the GMB Fellowship and BBC Radio Orkney launched a joint project to trace as many copies as possible of the writer’s first collection, The Storm and other poems published in 1954.
+The radio station broadcast a special programme on Monday 15 November to mark the centenary of GMB’s birth in October.
+As well as learning where copies have found homes – in Orkney, Scotland, the UK, the world! – we were pleased so many owners were willing to share stories they have of the books.
 How they came to own them, what they know of their history, what they mean to them now.
-The stories will form part of the BBC Radio Orkney programme for the centenary, but in the months ahead we will publish them here on the GMBF website.
+The stories form part of the BBC Radio Orkney programme, Tullimentan, presented by Huw Williams, and you can listen to it here by clicking this link:

 If you have a copy of The Storm and would be willing to tell us about it please contact us at: